-A financial asset is classified at fair value through profit or loss if it is classified as held for trading or is designated as such upon initial recognition.
-Financial assets are designated as at fair value through profit or loss if the Trust manages such investments and makes purchase and sale decisions based on their fair value in accordance with the Trust's documented risk management or investment strategy.
+A financial asset is classified at fair value through profit or loss if it is an equity investment that is not designated as fair value through other comprehensive income, or is a non-equity investment that's business model leads to it being classified as fair value through profit or loss, or has contractual cash flows that are not solely principal and interest.
+The Trust classifies its invested assets at fair value through profit or loss (previously classified as held for trading or designated as fair value through profit or loss) as the Trust manages and evaluates its investments on a fair value basis.
 Attributable transaction costs are recognised in profit or loss as incurred.
 Financial assets at fair value through profit or loss are measured at fair value and changes therein, which takes into account any dividend or interest income, are recognised in profit or loss.

 Financial assets at fair value through profit or loss consist of cash and cash equivalents, investments and investments on loan.
 Cash and cash equivalents comprise cash balances and treasury bills with maturities of three months or less.
 Investments consist of bonds and stocks held by the custodian and managed by the Trust's various fund managers, investments in pooled funds, and investments in limited partnerships.
-Investments on loan consist of bonds, stocks, and treasury bills that the custodian has loaned to reputable brokers/dealers in return for a fee (note 10).
+Investments on loan consist of bonds, stocks, and treasury bills that the custodian has loaned to reputable brokers/dealers in return for a fee (note 9).